codex-storage/codex-spec/specs/marketplace.md

 > Also here, the last point might benefit from a more detailed explanation.

-If the proof delivered by the storage provider is invalid or the slot was already filled by another storage provider, then the transaction will be reverted.
+If the proof delivered by the SP is invalid or the slot was already filled by another SP, then the transaction will be reverted.
 Otherwise, a `SlotFilled(requestId, slotIndex)` event is emitted.
-If the transaction is successful, the storage provider SHOULD transition into the __proving__ state, where it will need to submit proof of data possession when prompted by the smart contract.
+If the transaction is successful, the SP SHOULD transition into the __proving__ state, where it will need to submit proof of data possession when prompted by the smart contract.

-It should be noted that if the storage provider node observes a `SlotFilled` event for the slot it is currently downloading the dataset for or generating the proof for, it means that the slot has been filled by another node in the meantime.
-In response, the storage provider SHOULD stop its current operation and attempt to fill a different, unfilled slot.
+It should be noted that if the SP node observes a `SlotFilled` event for the slot it is currently downloading the dataset for or generating the proof for, it means that the slot has been filled by another node in the meantime.
+In response, the SP SHOULD stop its current operation and attempt to fill a different, unfilled slot.

 ### Proving

-Once a storage provider successfully fills a slot, it MUST periodically, though non-deterministically, provide proofs to the smart contract that it is storing the data it committed to store.
-A storage provider node SHOULD detect whether a proof is required using the `isProofRequired(slotId)` smart contract function, or anticipate that a proof will be required using `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).
+Once an SP successfully fills a slot, it MUST periodically, though non-deterministically, provide proofs to the smart contract that it is storing the data it committed to store.
+An SP node SHOULD detect whether a proof is required using the `isProofRequired(slotId)` smart contract function, or anticipate that a proof will be required using `willProofBeRequired(slotId)` in case the node is in [downtime](https://github.com/codex-storage/codex-research/blob/41c4b4409d2092d0a5475aca0f28995034e58d14/design/storage-proof-timing.md).

 > Including more details about _downtime_ might be beneficial.

-Once the storage provider knows it must provide a proof, it MUST retrieve the proof challenge using `getChallenge(slotId)`, which then NEEDS to be incorporated into the proof generation as described in the Proving RFC (**TODO: Proving RFC**).
+Once the SP knows it must provide a proof, it MUST retrieve the proof challenge using `getChallenge(slotId)`, which then NEEDS to be incorporated into the proof generation as described in the Proving RFC (**TODO: Proving RFC**).

 When the proof is generated, it MUST be submitted by calling the `submitProof(slotId, proof)` smart contract function.

 #### Slashing

-There is a slashing scheme orchestrated by the smart contract to incentivize correct behavior and proper proof submissions by storage providers.
+There is a slashing scheme orchestrated by the smart contract to incentivize correct behavior and proper proof submissions by SPs.
 This scheme is configured at the smart contract level and applies uniformly to all participants in the network.
 The configuration of the slashing scheme can be obtained via the `getConfig()` contract call.

 The slashing works as follows:

-- A storage provider node MAY miss up to `config.collateral.slashCriterion` proofs before being slashed.
+- An SP node MAY miss up to `config.collateral.slashCriterion` proofs before being slashed.
 - It is then slashed by `config.collateral.slashPercentage` **of the originally required collateral** (the slashing amount is always consistent for a given request).
 - If the number of slashes exceeds `config.collateral.maxNumberOfSlashes`, the slot is released, the remaining collateral is burned, and the slot is offered to other nodes for repair.
 The smart contract also emits the `SlotFreed(requestId, slotIndex)` event.

 If, at any time, the number of released slots exceeds the value specified by the `request.ask.maxSlotLoss` parameter, the dataset is considered lost, and the request is deemed _failed_.
-The collateral of all storage providers that hosted the slots associated with the request is burned, and the `RequestFailed(requestId)` event is emitted.
+The collateral of all SPs that hosted the slots associated with the request is burned, and the `RequestFailed(requestId)` event is emitted.

 ### Repair

-When a slot is released due to too many missed proofs, which SHOULD be detected by listening to the `SlotFreed(requestId, slotIndex)` event, a storage provider node can decide whether to participate in repairing the slot.
+When a slot is released due to too many missed proofs, which SHOULD be detected by listening to the `SlotFreed(requestId, slotIndex)` event, an SP node can decide whether to participate in repairing the slot.
 Similar to filling a slot, the node SHOULD consider the operator's configuration when making this decision.
-The storage provider that originally hosted the slot but failed to comply with proving requirements MAY also participate in the repair.
-However, by refilling the slot, the storage provider **will not** recover its original collateral and must submit new collateral using the `fillSlot()` call.
+The SP that originally hosted the slot but failed to comply with proving requirements MAY also participate in the repair.
+However, by refilling the slot, the SP **will not** recover its original collateral and must submit new collateral using the `fillSlot()` call.

 The repair process is similar to filling slots.
-If the original slot dataset is no longer present in the network, the storage provider MAY use Erasure Coding to reconstruct the dataset.
+If the original slot dataset is no longer present in the network, the SP MAY use Erasure Coding to reconstruct the dataset.
 Reconstructing the original slot dataset requires retrieving other pieces of the dataset stored in other slots belonging to the request.
 For this reason, the node that successfully repairs a slot is entitled to an additional reward. (**TODO: Implementation**)

 The repair process proceeds as follows:

-1. The storage provider observes the `SlotFreed` event and decides to repair the slot.
+1. The SP observes the `SlotFreed` event and decides to repair the slot.
-2. The storage provider MUST download the chunks of data required to reconstruct the released slot's data.
+2. The SP MUST download the chunks of data required to reconstruct the released slot's data.
 The node MUST use the [Reed-Solomon algorithm](https://hackmd.io/FB58eZQoTNm-dnhu0Y1XnA) to reconstruct the missing data.
-3. The storage provider MUST generate proof over the reconstructed data.
+3. The SP MUST generate proof over the reconstructed data.
-4. The storage provider MUST call the `fillSlot()` smart contract function with the same parameters and collateral allowance as described in the [Filling Slots](#filling-slot) section.
+4. The SP MUST call the `fillSlot()` smart contract function with the same parameters and collateral allowance as described in the [Filling Slots](#filling-slot) section.

 ### Collecting Funds

-A storage provider node SHOULD monitor the requests and the associated slots it hosts.
+An SP node SHOULD monitor the requests and the associated slots it hosts.

-When a storage request enters the `Cancelled`, `Finished`, or `Failed` state, the storage provider node SHOULD call the `freeSlot(slotId)` smart contract function.
+When a storage request enters the `Cancelled`, `Finished`, or `Failed` state, the SP node SHOULD call the `freeSlot(slotId)` smart contract function.

 The aforementioned storage request states (`Cancelled`, `Finished`, and `Failed`) can be detected as follows: